-- Residence halls and most university-owned apartment buildings have one entry that is monitored 24 hours a day by a desk receptionist or security officer. - Other entrances are locked and alarms alert professional staff when a door is opened without authorization. - Strict key control is maintained.
-Students are not provided keys to exterior doors. - Entry into residence halls is permitted only with a valid student ID card or special registration. - Visitation policy in residence halls requires student hosts to register visitors and guests at the reception desk. - Visitation in residence halls is limited to specific hours. - Hosts are responsible for the behavior of their guests. - Students may have guests of the same gender stay overnight by notifying their resident adviser and registering their guests at the front desk.
+- Residence halls require an MUID to gain access.
+Residence halls and most universityowned apartment buildings have one entry that is monitored 24 hours a day by a desk receptionist or security officer. - Other entrances are locked and alarms alert professional staff when a door is opened without authorization. - Strict key control is maintained.
+Students are not provided keys to exterior doors. - Entry into residence halls is permitted only with a valid student ID card or special registration. - Visitation policy in residence halls requires student hosts to register visitors and guests at the reception desk. - · Visitation in residence halls is limited to specific hours. - · Hosts are responsible for the behavior of their guests. - Students may have guests of the same gender stay overnight by notifying their resident adviser and registering their guests at the front desk.
 Guests must be escorted by hosts at all times.